ContinuumDAO/RWA/docs/core/ERC20_Approval_System.md

 ## Overview

-The ERC20 Approval System is a new security feature implemented in CTMRWA1 that provides fine-grained control over which tokenIds can be spent by ERC20 contracts.
+The ERC20 Approval System is a security feature implemented in CTMRWA1 that provides fine-grained control over which tokenIds can be spent by ERC20 contracts.
 This system enhances security by requiring explicit user approval before tokenIds can be used in ERC20 operations.

 ## Key Features